 Coming up with ideas isn’t the hard part of brainstorming.
 The hard part is weeding out the good ideas from the bad.
-All too often ideas snowball, with one epiphany leading to another, and another and another.
+All too often ideas snowball, with one epiphany leading to another.
 The danger of this process is that it can lead to a loss of focus.
 The trick is to pinpoint and refine your ideas.

 Do you want to stamp your authority with shrewd, yet impactful brand awareness?
 Do you want to reach more buyer personas?
-Do you want to increase revenue?
+Is your revenue waning?
 All this begins with content brainstorming.

 Getting all your ideas out there for your colleagues to consider is crucial.
-Google docs is very handy for collaboration.
-Documents can be shared with ease and real time changes made, allowing for multiple opinions.
-Two heads are always better than one!
+Google docs are very handy for collaboration.
+Documents can be shared with ease and real-time changes made, allowing for multiple opinions.

 How to Turn Ideas into Content

 With your ideas refined, the next stage is to collaborate on an action plan and strategy.
 Here’s how you turn ideas into a content strategy that delivers results.